As Wall Street titans gather, finance museum searches for a home - BusinessWorld Online

 Since then, its objects and documents have had a long journey.
 In 2018, they were displaced when a burst pipe damaged the museum’s three floors, including its grand exhibition hall.
 Last summer, the collection was loaded into a tractor trailer and transported from Queens to the Georgia archive.

-“We haven’t lost sight of the value of a physical location for our museum,” finance museum President and CEO David Cowen told attendees.
+“We haven’t lost sight of the value of a physical location for our museum,” finance museum President and chief executive officer David Cowen told attendees.
 “We’re in conversations about discounted or donated space, but it’s not too late — if you’d like to house this incredible museum, come and talk to us.”

 While it awaits a permanent space, the museum has digitized 500 boxes containing 300,000 pages, while 835 of its objects have also been processed by archivists.